sematext/docs/docs/integration/mongodb.md

 Sematext MongoDB monitoring agent is an open-source [mongodb monitoring agent](https://github.com/sematext/spm-agent-mongodb).
 It continuously collects MongoDB metrics and sends them to Sematext.
 It is available as an [NPM package](https://www.npmjs.com/package/spm-agent-mongodb) (see Installation & Configuration section below).

-In addition to collecting MongoDB metrics, you can send [Custom Metrics](/monitoring/custom-metrics), such as the number of concurrent users, the number of items placed in a shopping cart, or any other kind of business transaction or KPI.

 ** Installation and Configuration **

 1. Create a Monitoring App of type "MongoDB" in Sematext